-Simon has never had time to commit to individual tuition but has put considerable energy into group mandolin workshops.
+While Simon has never had time to commit to individual tuition he has put considerable energy into group mandolin workshops.

 He has taught at numerous international festivals including the Classical Mandolin Society of America, the Goderich Celtic Roots Festival (Ontario, Canada) and the International Guitar Symposium (Iserlohn, Germany).
-He has also taught regularly in the UK at The National Centre For Folk Arts (Halsway Manor, Somerset) and at his own Mandolin Retreat weekends.
+He also teaches regularly in the UK at The National Centre For Folk Arts (Halsway Manor, Somerset) and at his own Mandolin Retreats.

-Please scroll down for a full description of the weekend; first, here are some comments from previous Mandolin Retreats
+Please scroll down for a full description of what you might expect; first, here are some comments from previous Mandolin Retreats…

 Phil Nixon, an experienced bass guitarist, talks with Bill Buckley on Radio Berkshire about becoming a beginner mandolinist at Simon’s Mandolin Retreat.

 My preference is to teach through tunes, discussing matters of technique as they crop up.
-I’ll be covering basic right and left hand positions, tremolo, position shifts, playing in closed positions, use of the plectrum and tone production, improvisation, and no doubt much more.
+I cover basic right and left hand positions, tremolo, position shifts, playing in closed positions, use of the plectrum and tone production, improvisation, and much more.
 My aim is to de-mystify the mandolin as much as possible, whether that be finding your way around the neck, or understanding some of that dreaded music theory!

-The weekend will also be a great opportunity to meet like-minded people and to learn to play as an ensemble.
+The Retreats are also a great opportunity to meet like-minded people and to learn to play as an ensemble.
 So while some tunes will be melody only, some will be arranged in parts specifically for ensemble playing; I always try to make one part very simple so the less experienced players will still be able to contribute.

-Music (in both standard notation and tablature) and MP3 sample files will be sent out well in advance so you can acquaint yourself with the tunes.
+Music (in both standard notation and tablature) and MP3 sample files is sent out well in advance so you can acquaint yourself with the tunes.
 Don’t in any way think that you need to learn them all note-perfect before you come.
-Above all, the weekend is meant to be a fun, relaxing time, and the amount of preparation you put in is entirely up to you – there will be no exam!
-Having said that, at other workshops I’ve hosted we’ve all been delighted at what a great sounding mandolin orchestra we’ve had by the Sunday afternoon.
+Above all, the Retreats are meant to be a fun, relaxing time, and the amount of preparation you put in is entirely up to you – there will be no exam!
+Having said that, at all workshops I’ve hosted we’ve all been delighted at what a great sounding mandolin orchestra we’ve had by the time things wind up.

-The approach will not be geared to any one musical genre; I’ll be trying to make it as general as possible.
+The approach will not be geared to any one musical genre; I try to make it as general as possible.
 And by the way, I’m very happy for you to make audio recordings of the sessions.

-Hilary James and I will be playing a public concert on the Saturday evening at the hotel.
-Entrance is free to those attending the workshop.
+Simon and Hilary often play a public concert on one evening.
+Entrance is always free to those attending the workshop.